Skip to main content

 Phillip Island Whale Watching

 Between late autumn and early spring, whale watching around Phillip Island can be a real highlight.
 Tour operators run cruises into Bass Strait and along the island's dramatic coastline, where migrating humpback whales and southern right whales are sometimes seen breaching, tail-slapping, or travelling with calves.
-Even when whales stay elusive, the trips often include dolphin sightings, seabirds, and spectacular coastal views from the water.

 Check the season before booking and pick a calmer-weather day if you can.
 Bring a warm jacket — it feels much colder out on the water than it does on shore.